ICodeMaster/CelestialWorkingsShips/README.md

 Including the completed, testing source code for the mod.

 The mod if you dont know is for the Paradox game entitled "Stellaris"

+This Branch is for me = "Haddix" to work and experement with.